mozillabrasil/sumo_live_helper/README.md

 - Time in minutes to query the API: set how often the extension should check for new questions posted to the forum
 - Show browser notifications: receive a browser notification when a new question is opened
 - Sidebar you can open the questions in a sidebar
+- Choose one theme to use "Dark" or "Light"
 - Choose one or more products to search for opened questions, the following products are supported:
     - Firefox for Desktop
     - Firefox for Enterprise